Storage Tips: How to Prepare Your Items for Storage

 7. Clean and all items beforehand

-Before you put anything into storage it’s a wise idea to give items a wipe down with some cleaning spray.
+Before you pack your items for storage it’s a wise idea to give them a wipe down with some cleaning spray.
 In the case of furniture or mattress’, you might want to give them a good old hoover too.

 This way, when you come to retrieve your items from storage you don’t have to worry about them smelling ‘fusty’ or being too dusty.
 If they’ve been placed in protective storage boxes, it's likely they’ll come out in the very same condition they went in, too.
 Meaning less work for you in the long-run.